nicklalone/IGME-689---Assembly_6502/04 - Players, Missiles, and Balls/01 - Player Sprites.md

     include "macro.h"

 ;=============================================================
-;; Start an uninitialized segment at $80 for var declaration.
+;; Here, we can define a few different dependencies / variables.
+;; In this case, we're basically defining where some variables can live.
+;; in memory.
+Here, we're basically making a 1-byte variable for player height.
+;; You can use ds or .byte.
 ;=============================================================

     seg.u Variables
     org $80
-P0Height .byte     ; defines one byte for player 0 height P1Height .byte     ; defines one byte for player 1 height
+P0Height ds 1     ; defines one byte for player 0 height
+P1Height .byte     ; defines one byte for player 1 height

 ;=============================================================